 Nothing beats sharing your home with a miniature tiger.
 You get the majesty of those stripes, the dignity of a regal feline, and the spice that comes with a fiery coat.
 That’s the magic of orange cats!
 These tabbies mix the bright orange shades of the fearsome predator with easy portability.
-Orange shows up in plenty of breeds: everyone from Abyssinian to Tabby.
+Orange shows up in plenty of breeds: everyone from Abyssinian to American Shorthair.
 You’ll see gradations from red to cream.
 However, that bold ginger color isn’t as common as you might think.
 They aren’t as rare as white cats, but they’re at the lower end of the spectrum.
 So when you add one of these tiny tigers to your home, you know you have something special.
 And when you have a special feline, they need a special name.
 Good thing we have 157 orange cat names that stand out from the crowd – exactly like your kitty!

 As with other cat coats, the orange color is genetic.
 Pheomelanin is the pigment that creates the spectrum of red to yellow, and it’s carried on the X chromosome.
 Since female cats need TWO copies of pheomelanin to produce an orange coat, that means there are 80% more males than females.